 As long as you choose a gazebo that is in proportion to your garden, it can make a very attractive addition, as well as being a useful place to store the garden furniture during winter months.

-If nothing else is vying for attention, I will often include a gazebo and mark it on my plan as a circle.
-The reason for the circle is twofold: Firstly, a gazebo needs a solid base to stand on.
-Secondly, it’s nice to make your gazebo into a feature – a circular brick edge with gravel or paving in it makes the area all the more attractive.
+If nothing else is vying for attention, then it’s nice to make your gazebo into a feature – a circular brick edge with gravel or paving in it makes the area all the more attractive.

 What type of gazebo should you choose?

 First, look at the style of your garden and your budget.
 Gazebos, unfortunately, do tend to be quite expensive.

 The open style gazebo is the least costly because it involves less timber and construction.
 Open gazebos look something like those open bandstands, but smaller.

 You can really go to town on features and styling with gazebos including anything from copper roofs to shutters curtains, built-in seating and cushions.

 The best value and prettiest ones I’ve found in the UK are from Scots of Thrapston with their wide variety of styles and colours to choose from.
 I’m sure there are many other types that you can buy so do your research online.

 This might seem a somewhat odd thing to focus on, but the roofing material makes or breaks how good your gazebo looks.
 A lot can have a plastic roof – these never tend to look that great and can downvalue the feel of even quite an expensive gazebo.